Spring Term Schedule

 |

 The course combines basic economic concepts with agency theory and the concept of specific knowledge to develop a framework for understanding how executive efforts to create organizations affect business outcomes.
 The building of that framework includes a discussion of executive talent.
 Topics considered include: the linkage between formulating corporate strategy and building organizations that facilitate its execution, the link between maintaining competitive relevance and organizational evolution, the importance of decentralization, the importance of performance-evaluation as a tool for achieving decentralization, the challenges of implementing incentives and the links between organizational structure and ethical conduct.
 The goal is to enable students to better understand when poor corporate performance is traceable to a flawed organizational structure.
 First year and sophomore students are not eligible for this course.
 To enroll in this "W" section, request a course override and email ugbusiness@rochester.edu for approval.
-Prerequisite: ACC201; MKT203 or FIN204/205 Overlapped: ECON 214-1, ECON 214W-1, STR 203-1 ** If the section is full, please request the course here on UR Student and then email ugbusiness@rochester.edu to be added to the waitlist.
+Prerequisite: ACC201; MKT203 or FIN204/205 Overlapped: ECON 214-1, ECON 214W-1, STR 203-1 Note: This is the only section of ECON214W being offered in Spring 2025. ** If the section is full, please request the course here on UR Student and then email ugbusiness@rochester.edu to be added to the waitlist.
 Professor Schmidt will not be able to override additional students; all requests must go through the ugbusiness@rochester.edu email.

 |